 6. Does reading the Bible seem hard, scary or boring to you?

 - What keeps you from reading it more often?

 Allow the group to discuss.
 Attempt to bring out any real reasons that might keep them from reading the Bible.
 Be prepared to also share what makes it challenging for you to study the Bible.
 Let them see that you struggle with it too, but then point them to why it is worth it for you to study the Bible.
 Why is it worth the time and energy to you to spend time in the Bible?

 Reading the Bible can be hard, but it is worth it.
 All day long we are being bombarded by false messages about life.
 The world tells us that our main goal in life should be personal fulfillment, success, pleasure, friends, money, and being happy, but life is about so much more.
 To find out what life is really about, we need to regularly listen to messages from the One who created us.
 God made us and knows our purpose and what will truly bring us lasting satisfaction.
 The Bible is God’s main way of communicating those truths to us.
 It is where we can find real truth about life, not just the fluff that the world offers.

-7. Often, we don’t read the Bible because we don’t know where to start and we don’t really know how to study it.
-Today we are going to talk about one simple way to read the Bible called “Stop and Pop”.
+8. Often, we don’t read the Bible because we don’t know where to start and we don’t really know how to study it.
+Today we are going to talk about one simple way to read the Bible called “3 Symbol Bible Reading.”

 3 Symbol Bible Reading

 1. Pray for God to speak to you through His Word.